Skip to main content

 Niger

-On 15 June 2023, Niger’s Council of Ministers approved a parliamentary bill authorising ratification of the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+On 15 June 2023, Niger’s Council of Ministers approved a parliamentary bill authorizing ratification of the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 The National Assembly unanimously passed the bill on 27 June 2023.
 However, due to a coup d’état on 26 July 2023, Niger has not yet deposited its instrument of ratification with the UN Secretary-General.

 TPNW Status